Swethathampi18/Job-Portal-MERN-/job-portal/README.md

 - **Backend**: `npm run dev` — development server with `nodemon`; `npm start` — production start
 - **Frontend**: `npm start` — runs the React development server; `npm run build` — builds production assets

-**Notes & Security**

-- Keep secrets and keys out of source control.
-Add `.env` to `.gitignore` if not already present.
-- The backend uses JWT for authentication — protect your `JWT_SECRET` and rotate it periodically.

-**Contributing**

-- Fork the repo, create a feature branch, implement changes, add tests if applicable, and open a pull request with a clear description.

-**Contact**

-- If you have questions or want help running the project locally, open an issue or contact the maintainer.